ObNitram/focus/README.md

 # FOCUS
 Lightweight and simple note editor with customizable theme.
+Realize as part of a license project.

 ## ✅ Current Features ✅
    - 💫 Full markdown support